 There is nothing more distracting than a giant zit.
-Whenever a glaring red spot shows up on our face, the OCD suddenly kicks in, and we can’t stop ourselves from compulsively staring at it, touching it, and trying to cover it.
-Our insecurities skyrocket, as everyone we encounter seems to be blatantly staring at the unsightly growth.
-Immediately after the emergence of a new pimple, our mission is clear: Banish that sucker immediately.
+Whenever a glaring red spot shows up on our face, we often can’t stop ourselves from compulsively staring at it, touching it, and trying to cover it.
+Immediately after the emergence of a new pimple, the mission is often clear: Banish that sucker immediately.

 Timing is everything